astropy/astropy-APEs/APE0.rst

 Add New Voting Members
 ^^^^^^^^^^^^^^^^^^^^^^
-Anyone can become a Voting Member by providing evidence of meeting the requirements laid out in the Membership section above.
+Anyone can be nominated as a Voting Member by providing evidence of meeting the requirements laid out in the Membership section above.
 Both self-nominations and nominations by others are allowed.
 The Voting Members are expected to make their decisions based on the candidate’s adherence to the membership criteria, above.